harishkbsingh/rareEdgeDetection/draftV4/readme.md

         ```
 2. Run Main.py

-##
+## TODO Optimization:
+- Running a test on the edge "nginxworker" (source application) to "snowflakecomputingcom080TCP" (dns destination) for 6 months took 27935.60666704178 seconds, which is 7.75 hours.

 ## Next Steps (Missing):

-1. ~Fix online std dev without python library~

-2.1 ~Test with edge "nginxworker" (source application) & "snowflakecomputingcom080TCP" (dns destination)~

-2.2 Test with all edges for Snowflake and PreProd
+1. Test with all edges for Snowflake and PreProd

-3. Update documentation
+2. Update documentation

-4. Java implementation?
+3. Java implementation?